Asymptotics of the ground state energy of heavy molecules and related topics. II: Lower estimate for ionization energy:

-and therefore this sum is non-negative.
+and therefore this sum is non-negative. \enlargethispage{2\baselineskip}

-One can see easily that the absolute value of the second term in the right-hand expression of (\ref{25-8-37}) does not exceed
+One can see easily that the absolute value of the second term in the right-hand expression of (\ref{26-8-37}) does not exceed

 due the choice of $\beta$.
-This is larger than the absolute value of the right-hand expression in (\ref{25-8-36}).
-Therefore (cf. \ref{book_new-24-6-26}) \begin{claim} The sum of the first direct and indirect terms in the right-hand expression of (\ref{25-8-22}) is greater than $-C \beta^{-\frac{3}{2}}\bar{r}Q^{\frac{1}{2}}\Theta$. \end{claim}
+This is larger than the absolute value of the right-hand expression in (\ref{26-8-36}).
+Therefore (cf. \ref{book_new-25-6-26}) we conclude that \begin{claim} The sum of the first direct and indirect terms in the right-hand expression of (\ref{26-8-22}) is greater than $-C \beta^{-\frac{3}{2}}\bar{r}Q^{\frac{1}{2}}\Theta$. \end{claim}

-Finally, we need to consider the second indirect term generated by the right-hand expression of (\ref{25-8-22}):
+Finally, we need to consider the second indirect term generated by the right-hand expression of (\ref{26-8-22}):

 recall that $\varrho _{\underline{x}}$ is a smeared density, $\underline{x}=(x_1,\ldots, x_N)$.

 Since $|y| ^{-1}*\varrho _{\underline{x}}(y) -(V-W)(y)= |y|^{-1}*(\varrho _{\underline{x}} -\rho)$, the first term in the right-hand expression is equal to